Mr-Kumar-Abhishek/brain-beats-blog/_posts/2021-12-13-dns-over-tls-vs-dns-over-https.md

 date: 2021-12-13
 keywords: Abhishek Kumar, Software Engineer, DNS over TLS, DNS over HTTPS, DoT, DoH, network, security, networking, DNS
 ---

 The security of the internet heavily relies on the DNS we use.
 Since DNS is like a phonebook of the internet, tampering in the DNS resolvers can affect the entire security of all the connections that are made through the internet.
 DNS resolvers are used for getting the IP addresses of the domain.
 Usually, DNS queries and responses are sent via UDP (User datagram protocol) in plain text.
 This means that they can be read by network ISP or anyone who has the access to monitor transmissions such as the government.
 Even if you are using a website that is connected over HTTPS, your DNS queries and responses are still exposed, meaning, authorities who monitors your connection can identify what websites you are visiting even though the traffic between the website is encrypted.

 This lack of privacy has a big impact on security and sometimes even on human rights.
 There have been cases before that a website is blocked from access by the government or any other censorship organization.
 It then also becomes easier for attackers to stalk users' behavior online.

 To encrypt this plain text DNS traffic, there are two standards are developed, that is, DNS over TLS (DoT) and DNS over HTTPS (DoH).
 This encrypted traffic bars malicious parties, ISPs, and advertisers from interpreting the data.

-DNS over TLS and DNS over HTTPS might seem similar and one may think that these two terms are used interchangeably.
+DNS over TLS and DNS over HTTPS may seem like the same thing overall.
 However, even though they provide more or less the same functionality i.e DNS encryption, there are differences between them on how they are implemented, and what are their pros and cons are in different situations of network privacy.
 So let us first understand them one by one, as in what are they.

 ## DNS over TLS